 Each job where the workers have the potential for exposure to hazardous energy should have its own unique LTV, created by the Primary Authorized Employee (PAE) performing the work.
-Every LTV must be independently verified by an Issuing Authority (IA) who is sufficiently knowledgeable of the system/equipment and environment where the work will be performed to ensure adequacy.
-Every Authorized Employee working under the LTV must receive instruction from the PAE or original IA regarding the portions of the system/equipment where work can be performed safely and how the zero energy state or safe condition may be personally verified by them prior to their conducting any work.
+Every LTV must be checked and approved ("issued") by an Issuing Authority (IA) who is sufficiently knowledgeable of the system/equipment and environment where the work will be performed to ensure adequacy.
+Every Authorized

+Employee working under the LTV must receive instruction from the PAE or the LTV's IA regarding the portions of the system/equipment where work can be performed safely and how the zero-energy state or safe condition may be personally verified/or verification may be witnessed by them prior to their conducting any work.

-Authorized Employees must specifically be instructed by the PAE or IA, in their absence, that work may only be performed within the portions of systems isolated by their specific LTV, where a zero energy state or otherwise safe condition has been established and confirmed in accordance with authorized LTV protocols.
-They must also be instructed that no work shall be performed that causes removal or reconfiguration of any of the established isolation points, without either properly clearing locks and tags from the existing LTV or reestablishing new boundaries and performing zero energy state verifications under a new LTV prior to the alteration of any existing isolation boundaries following approved processes authorized under this program.
+Authorized Employees must specifically be instructed by the PAE or IA, in their absence, that work may only be performed within the portions of systems isolated by their specific LTV, where a zero-energy state or otherwise safe condition has been established and confirmed in accordance with authorized LTV protocols.
+They must also be instructed that no work shall be performed that causes removal or reconfiguration of any of the established isolation points, without either properly clearing locks and tags from the existing LTV or reestablishing new boundaries and performing zero-energy state verifications under a new LTV prior to the alteration of any existing isolation boundaries following approved processes authorized under this program.